Capital in the Twenty-First Century: Reception

 The book's exceptional success was widely attributed to "being about the right subject at the right time", as The Economist put it.
 Piketty himself recognized there is a common sense that "inequality and wealth in the United States have been widening."
 The Occupy movement's "We are the 99%" slogan made talk of inequality "the zeitgeist of our age – an age of seemingly permanent crisis and austerity," as Adam Booth put it.

 British author Paul Mason dismissed charges of "soft Marxism" as "completely misplaced", noting that Marx described social relations trying to unveil capitalism's inner tendencies, where Piketty solely relies on social categories and historical data.
 Piketty rather "placed an unexploded bomb within mainstream, classical economics," he concludes.

-Other scholars have built upon Piketty's work, such as historian Walter Scheidel, who concurs with Piketty in his own study of inequality (The Great Leveler, 2017) that the gap will continue to widen as the decades pass, but contends that Piketty's solutions are untenable.
+Other scholars have built upon Piketty's work, such as historian Walter Scheidel, who concurs with Piketty in his own study of inequality (The Great Leveler, 2017) that the gap will continue to widen as the decades pass but contends that Piketty's solutions are untenable.

-Appraisal
+Praise

 Paul Krugman called the book a "magnificent, sweeping meditation on inequality" and "the most important economics book of the year – and maybe of the decade."
 He distinguishes the book from other bestsellers on economics as it constitutes "serious, discourse-changing scholarship".
 Krugman also wrote:

 At a time when the concentration of wealth and income in the hands of a few has resurfaced as a central political issue, Piketty doesn't just offer invaluable documentation of what is happening, with unmatched historical depth.
 He also offers what amounts to a unified field theory of inequality, one that integrates economic growth, the distribution of income between capital and labor, and the distribution of wealth and income among individuals into a single frame. ...
 Capital in the Twenty-First Century is an extremely important book on all fronts.
 Piketty has transformed our economic discourse; we'll never talk about wealth and inequality the same way we used to.

 Steven Pearlstein called it a "triumph of economic history over the theoretical, mathematical modeling that has come to dominate the economics profession in recent years", but also added: "Piketty's analysis of the past is more impressive than his predictions for the future are convincing."

 Branko Milanović, a former senior economist at the World Bank, called the book "one of the watershed books in economic thinking."

 British historian Andrew Hussey called the book "epic" and "groundbreaking" and argues that it proves "scientifically" that the Occupy movement was correct in its assertion that "capitalism isn't working".